 Anyone may send floral baskets or living plants.
 They are especially appropriate when the sender had a closer relationship to the bereaved than to the deceased.
 These baskets are generally of an all-occasion type, and are sent to the bereaved's home or workplace.
 Sympathy baskets, sent to the funeral home or the bereaved's home, are appropriate when sent by family, or those who had a deeper, or formal relationship with the deceased.

-Floral wreaths, crosses, and sprays, available in many sizes, are appropriate when sent by anyone personally acquainted with the deceased.
+Floral wreaths, crosses, and sprays, available in many sizes, are appropriate when sent by anyone personally acquainted with the deceased or the family of the deceased.
 The exception to this would be associations that would like to honor the deceased for service during their lifetime.
-Younger children, or grandchildren of the deceased, will like to honor them with lid arrangements.
-These, as well as casket covers, are traditionally reserved for family members.
+Younger children or grandchildren of the deceased, may honor them with lid arrangements.
+These, as well as casket covers and matching Urn arrangements, are traditionally reserved for family members.
 Should you wish to send an arrangement of this type, be sure to ask the family first.

 Floral arrangements known as tributes are generally chosen by good friends or family members.
 You may memorialize someone by choosing a special design based on an aspect of their personality, their occupation, an association membership, or a hobby.
 Other tribute arrangements are available as well.